project-tsurugi/tsurugidb/docs/getting-started.md

 ### Installing libraries for runtime environment (apt package)

 You can install the libraries required to install and run Tsurugi using `apt-install.sh`.
-This is included in the directory where you unzipped the installation package.
+This is included in the directory where you extracted the installation package.

 ```sh
 sudo ./apt-install.sh